 - Surgical suite fee and supplies

 - Laboratory Fees: Processing, Handling, Equilibration, Freezing Eggs

 - Cryopreservation storage for 6 months

-(Compare this to other less experienced programs that charge the national price range of up to $12,000 PLUS pre-testing, medication cost and storage fees.)
+(Compare our price to other less experienced programs that charge the national price range of up to $12,000 with added costs for pre-testing, medication cost and storage fees.)

 Depending on the woman’s age and health, approximately 6 – 25 eggs can be harvested per freezing cycle.
 Since no one has all normal mature eggs, our goal is to harvest the greatest number of eggs SAFELY without over stimulating the ovaries.
 The larger the number of eggs that can be harvested, the more likely some eggs will survive the freezing and thawing process.
 Usually, a woman will need to thaw 6 to 8 frozen eggs per successful pregnancy cycle.

 Given our experience, reputation and dedication to egg freezing for fertility preservation for over 12 years, we are able to offer egg freezing to our patients at a lower price.
 In 2011, the great success of our frozen egg pregnancy program led Dr. David Diaz to host the world’s first reunion of babies born from frozen eggs in Orange County, California.